(503) 284-2173

 Mon-Fri: 8 am to 5:00 pm

-How SEER ratings affect your A/C unit.An AC’s SEER rating relates to how much energy and money the unit will use during operation over the course of a year.
 According to the U.S. Department of Energy, SEER refers to the “relative amount of energy needed to provide a specific cooling output.”
-SEER ratings are important for homeowners because increasing your system’s efficiency can lead to savings in energy consumption and lower monthly costs.
+These energy ratings are important for homeowners because increasing your system’s efficiency can lead to savings in energy consumption and lower monthly costs.

 The US Department of Energy sets the minimum SEER rating by region.
-Currently, the minimum SEER for air conditioners is 13 or 14 depending on where you live.
-The good news is that many modern units have ratings between 13 and 21.
+Currently, the minimum SEER for air conditioners is 14 or 15, but depending on whether you live in the North or the South.
+Most modern units have ratings between 13 and 24.
+SEER2 ratings range from a rating of 13.4 to 28.
+Nowadays, the average A/C unit has an energy efficiency rating of 16.

 When looking at the SEER rating, you may be wondering if an AC unit with a high SEER ratio is worth it.
 Higher SEER units prove better cooling power and lead to more comfortable spaces.
 These units also offer more consistent cooling and don’t require your AC to frequently turn on and off to maintain temperatures.